shadeops/houdini-moana/README.md

+# ⚠️ This project is Archived.

+This was meant to be brute force way of converting to Disney Moana dataset into Houdini bgeo format for investigations.
+However this approach is no longer needed and you should instead use the USD version provided as this imports much more efficiently into Houdini's Solaris.

 # houdini-moana
-Python script for converting the [Moana Data-set](https://www.technology.disneyanimation.com/islandscene) to Houdini
+Python script for converting the [Moana Data-set](https://www.disneyanimation.com/data-sets/?drawer=/resources/moana-island-scene/) to Houdini

 The script will convert all the data-set into a Houdini Mantra renderable scene.
 The output is a bunch of bgeo files representing cleaned up versions of the objs as well as a hip file containing the geometry, lights, cameras, and materials.
 None of the data-set is modify, only new files/directories are created.